aloretocornidez/175-computer-programming/resources/set-up-computer-ece-175.md

 - VS Code
 - Configured Vim/NeoVim (This is what I use) (bonus: open source)

 Set up your compiler, the Zybooks server runs on a linux container and compiles using `gcc` for most test cases.

 For Windows users who are interested in using Linux, you can install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
 This is a self guided path, however, it is very rewarding.
+After installing WSL, you can use the WSL VsCode add-on to seamlessly integrate both of your operating systems or choose to work on and individual operating system.